logo

 When you're experiencing contractions, it's crucial to understand the difference between true and false labour pain.
 Here are some key characteristics of Braxton Hicks contractions that can help you distinguish them from the real thing:

-• Irregular intervals: False labour contractions don't follow a regular pattern and don't get closer together over time.
+• Irregular intervals: False labour contractions don't follow a regular pattern or get closer together over time.

 • Weak and unpainful: Braxton Hicks contractions are usually mild and not very painful, although they can cause discomfort.